 The time needed to complete and file this form will vary depending on individual circumstances.
 The average estimated time is:

 |Learning about the law or the form||13 min.|

 |Copying, assembling, and sending the form to the IRS||20 min.|

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comments from http://www.irs.gov/formspubs/.
-Click on “More Information” and then on “Comment on Tax Forms and Publications.”
-Or you can also send your comments to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+You can send us comments from IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
-Instead, see Where to File.
+Instead, see Where To File, earlier.